dulvui/simondalvai.org/src/content/blog/css-only-darkmode.md

 +++
-title = "CSS only dark mode"
-description = "Create dark mode with CSS only and no JS by using css media queries" date = 2023-03-19 updated = 2023-03-20
+title = "CSS only dark mode without JS" description = "Create dark mode with CSS only and no JS by using css media queries" date = 2023-03-19 updated = 2023-03-20